digital-asset/daml-finance/docs/source/overview/architecture.rst

 Versioning and Compatibility
 ****************************

 Daml Finance follows the semantic versioning scheme.

 The interface packages define the public API of the library.
-Specifically, the interface definitions, which include interface views, methods, and choices are guaranteed to remain stable within a major version of a package.
+Specifically, the interface definitions which include interface views, methods and choices are guaranteed to remain stable within a major version of a package.
 Note that this does not include the package id itself.
 So purely additive (e.g. adding new interfaces), or non-functional changes (like compiling a package with a later SDK version), which do change the package id of a package but do not change the interface definitions, can be released in minor or patch version increments.
 Such changes will require dependent applications to be recompiled and upgraded, but the upgrades are trivial as none of the existing interfaces changed functionally.

 Implementation packages follow a similar convention.
 A purely additive change, or a change that does not affect the implemented interfaces can be rolled out as a minor or patch version increase.